How Much Coffee Should You Drink?

 Drinking 1 cup daily lowered the risk of dying from liver cirrhosis by 23%, whereas 4 cups daily lowered the risk of cirrhosis by 84%.

 Drinking 3-4 cups per day was associated with a 25% lower risk of developing diabetes.
-Every additional cup of coffee, up to 6-8 per day, was associated with a 5-10% risk of developing type 2 diabetes (up to 67%).
+Each subsequent cup of coffee, up to 6-8 per day, was associated with an additional 5-10% reduced risk of developing type 2 diabetes (up to 67%).

 However, the downside of increased coffee consumption can be caffeine overload.